spierala/mini-rx-store/docs/docs/selectors.md

     (todos, id) => todos.find(item => item.id === id)
 )
 ```
-Let's use the memoized selectors to create our State Observables:
+Let's use the memoized selectors to create our state Observables:
 ```ts
 import { getTodoFeatureState, getTodos, getTodosCount } from './todo-selectors';